 A flexible data requirement climate risk and vulnerability framework for hydropower assessment under climate change is applied to Rwanda.
-The initial analysis for Rwanda includes seven cascading hydropower plants.
-Table 8 presents the list of the power plants and their main characteristics (information provided by the Rwanda Energy Group - REG).
-These power plants include the Rusumo Regional Hydropower Project (80 MW)22, which is planned to begin operations towards the end of 2023, and the Nyundo Hydropower Plant (4.5 MW) which is scheduled for commissioning in 2027/8.
+The initial analysis for Rwanda includes seven cascading hydropower plants. table 10 presents the list of the power plants and their main characteristics (information provided by the Rwanda Energy Group - REG).
+These power plants include the Rusumo Regional Hydropower Project (80 MW), which began dispatching operations in the end of September 2023, and Nyundo Hydropower Plant (4.5 MW) which is scheduled for commissioning in 2027/8.